 What happens to bedding and blankets one they are disposed of?

-Unfortunately, most types of bedding cannot be recycled, meaning it typically ends up in landfills.
-According to a recent study, over 50% of people buy new sheets at least once a year, creating a massive sustainability problem.
+Unfortunately, most types of bedding cannot be recycled.
+This means it typically ends up in landfill, where it can take years to decompose and contribute to pollution.
+According to recent stats, more than 50% of people buy new sheets at least once a year, creating a massive sustainability problem.

-Fortunately, the bedding and blanket industry is starting to release more eco-friendly products than last for years and can be recycled.
-Materials to look out for include organic cotton, organic hemp, Tencel, Lyocell, organic latex, and eucalyptus.
-If your bedding is in good condition, you should also consider giving it to a friend or sending it to a charity shop before throwing it out.
+Fortunately, the bedding and blanket industry is starting to release more eco-friendly products that last for years and are recyclable.
+Alternative bedding materials look out for include organic cotton, organic hemp, Tencel, lyocell, organic latex, and eucalyptus.
+If your bedding is in good condition but non-recyclable, another alternative to consider is giving it to a friend or donating to a charity shop.

 What are the costs associated with bedding and blanket disposal?